 Primary Sales Vs Secondary Sales

-To answer that question, let me take you back in time, around 45 years ago, when most of the working class population had no colour TV or landline.
+To answer that question of Primary Sales Vs Secondary Sales, let me take you back in time, around 45 years ago, when most of the working class population had no color TV or landline.

 CPG industry: Was it even there 50 years ago?

 Those were the days when life was simple.
 One channel on the telly.
 No internet, smartphones or even color TVs.
 All foods, sweets, snacks and achaars were made at home, and people were not spoilt for choice, because the number of choices itself was limited.